asimons04/tesseract/Roadmap.md

 - Favorites list and button on each community to add/remove from favorites
   - Is this needed now that search filtering is added??

+### Feed
+- Keyword filter:  Filters out posts that contain any keywords specified by the user
+  - Each filter would be device-specific, unfortunately, as they would have to be saved to LocalStorage

+### Code Blocks
+- Fix broken HTML in code blocks
+  -

 ### Infrastructure
 - Add "Guest" and the instance it's hooked to in Account switcher menu in sidebar